mmistakes/minimal-mistakes/_posts/reads/2017-04-12-bad-feminist-by-roxane-gay.md

 details, which I found to be too much for me to enjoy.
 It was entertaining for a little while but turned tedious, probably due to my own disinterest in the game.
-I did find her attitude particularly interesting, confirming the bias of my armchair psychological philosophy that extreme confidence usually masks insecurity.
+I did find her attitude particularly interesting, confirming the bias of my armchair philosophy that extreme confidence usually masks insecurity.

 > I approach most things in life with a dangerous level of confidence to